sreesankarsankarayya/timescale-fastapi-react-vite-pwa/README.md

 ## Demo

-Below is a GIF recording demonstrating the working of the page and backend logs, showing data generation and live graph updates on the UI.
+Below is a recording demonstrating the working of the page and backend logs, showing data generation and live graph updates on the UI.

 ![Demo GIF](.assets/FastAPi_ReactTSVitePWA_Timescale_WS.gif)
 <!-- Replace "path/to/your-demo.gif" with the actual path or URL to your GIF file -->